 Influenza: What Is It?

 Influenza is a contagious respiratory disease caused by the influenza virus.
 The strains fall into three categories: Influenza-A, Influenza-B, and Influenza-C. The classification depends on the general effect of each strain.
-Influenza strains further split into specific units like H1N1, H5N1, etc. depending on the composition.
+Influenza strains further split into specific units like H1N1, H5N1, etc., depending on the surface proteins on the virus.
 The commonality among all these strains is that the virus usually affects your lungs and the respiratory system.